 You can follow Jessica on Instagram at @jessphelps961 or find her photos at jessphelpsphoto.com

 Matt McClain - Washington Post

 Matt McClain is an award-winning photojournalist based in Alexandria, VA.
-His is a staff photographer at The Washington Post and has produced work for People Magazine, The Wall Street Journal, Getty Images, The Associated Press, AARP, 5280 Magazine, The State of Colorado, The Denver Post and others.
+He is a staff photographer at The Washington Post and has produced work for People Magazine, The Wall Street Journal, Getty Images, The Associated Press, AARP, 5280 Magazine, The State of Colorado, The Denver Post and others.

 McClain graduated from Indiana University with a B.A. in journalism in 1998.
 He worked as a staff photographer with the Ventura County Star from 2000 to 2006.
 McClain then joined the Rocky Mountain News from 2006 to 2009.

 He was awarded the 2008 Scripps Howard Foundation National Journalism Award for Photojournalism for his work in 2007 at the Rocky. the portfolio included “Beyond the Boom,” which chronicled the impact of natural gas exploration and its effect on Colorado.
 McClain was also NPPA Region 10 Photographer of the Year in 2002, 2003, 2004, 2005 and 2006.
 He was awarded 2nd place in the 2010 World Press Photo for Daily Life Picture Story for “Finding Their Way,” a story following a blind man that adopted a blind child from India to raise with his wife, Lalena.